jeffqchen/RetroTINK-5X-SCART-Dock/VGA_Dock/README.md

 <img src="./Pics/11.jpg" width="600px" />

-In the case if you need to remove the SCART plug, use the hole on the bottom side to poke out the SCART stoppper piece.
+In case if you needed to remove the SCART plug, use the hole on the bottom side to poke out the SCART stoppper piece.

 <img src="./Pics/12.jpg" width="600px" />